Career / Career Progression

 • Cloud Engineer: A cloud engineer is an advanced IT professional who plans, configures, deploys, and implements cloud solutions.
 A CBT Nuggets survey revealed that the national average salary for a cloud engineer is $107,200.
 Learning to become a cloud engineer requires developing expertise on one of the cloud solutions platforms and spending several years pursuing advanced certifications for that platform.

-As is probably obvious by now, managing and implementing cloud technologies is a huge topic – much more than just one thing.
+As is probably obvious by now, managing and implementing cloud technologies is a huge topic—much more than just one thing.
 Organizations of all shapes and sizes need cloud professionals who understand how to get and keep them online and optimize and secure their experience there.
-The technologies cloud professionals that make it possible are constantly evolving.
+The technologies cloud professionals use are constantly evolving.

 Cloud technology courses can help you see what a cloud administration career might look like.
 Cloud careers are often challenging, usually interesting, and almost always pay quite well.
-But if cloud administration doesn't sound right for you, maybe one of the other fields of IT is.
-Check out all of our Intro to IT trainings and find out what best suits your skills and interests.
+But if cloud administration doesn't sound right for you, maybe one of the other IT fields is.
+Check out our Intro to IT training and find out what suits your skills and interests best.

 Download